 If you’re here, chances are, you’ve found a great deal on the product, especially now that it is no longer on the official roster of Escort radar detectors.
 The following are things to consider before you make the final click to purchase:

-The Solo S3 comes with a new black case, which is seen as an improvement on the S2’s platinum that can cause glares.
-The display has also been replaced with OLED, although this one is not many prefer over the LED because of issues with readability, especially in sunlit environments.
-It is backlit unless a button is clicked, an alert is triggered or it is plugged through a power cord, during which it will stay lit all throughout.
+The Escort Solo S3 comes with a new black case, which is seen as an improvement on the S2’s platinum that can cause glares.
+The display has also been replaced with OLED, although this one is not much preferred over the LED because of issues with readability, especially in sunlit environments.
+It is backlit unless a button is clicked, an alert is triggered or it is plugged through a power cord, during which it will stay lit throughout.

 Many prefer corded radar detectors because of the convenience offered by not having to change and charge batteries ever so often unlike its corded counterparts.
 Escort Solo S3 remedies this by providing 2 AA batteries that would not be recharged until it drains after several months, cutting off the expense of buying new batteries (these are good for about 30-40 hours of driving).